St3f4nn/three-column_card/README.md

-Responsive three-column preview card component project using CSS Flexbox.
+Responsive three-column preview card component project using CSS Flexbox and CSS Grid.
-This project is designed and represents the challenge from Frontend Mentor (frontendmentor.io).
+This project represents the challenge from Frontend Mentor (frontendmentor.io).